ctu-mrs/ctu-mrs.github.io/docs/introduction/suggested_reading.md

 Checkout out our [Cheatsheet](https://github.com/ctu-mrs/mrs_cheatsheet) for some useful tips.

+### C++; the MRS language of choice

+All software that is intended to run onboard a UAV is preffered to be written in C++.
+Although ROS/ROS2 natively supports also Python, well-written C++ provides significantly better performance (computational resources are scarce onboard a UAV) and compile-time sanity checking (the code is much less likely to crash during runtime mid-flight).
+Therefore we recommend to learn C++ and get used to programming with it.

+* A C++ mini-tutorial (suggested for everyone): [https://ctu-mrs.github.io/docs/introduction/c_to_cpp.html](https://ctu-mrs.github.io/docs/introduction/c_to_cpp.html)
+* The C++ standard library already implements a lot of tools and classes: [https://en.cppreference.com/w/](https://en.cppreference.com/w/)
+* If you want to go much deeper into C++, I recommend the excellent [C++ Weekly by Jason Turner series](https://www.youtube.com/user/lefticus1)
+* For interesting in-depth videos about the development of the C++ language, see [CppCon presentations](https://www.youtube.com/user/CppCon)

-You make it down here!
+You made it down here!
 Great!
-Leave us a message on what we could improve about these recommendations
+Please leave us a message on what we could improve about these recommendations (e.g. through [the repository's Issues](https://github.com/ctu-mrs/ctu-mrs.github.io/issues/new) or via email to some of the authors).